dgdoyh/dgdoyh/README.md

 - Computer Science - Video Game Programming student at Collège LaSalle Montréal (DEC) <br />
 - Currently seeking an Gameplay / UI programmer internship <br />
-- Good at finding logical or visual bugs and fixing them.
-You can call me a code polisher 🧑‍🔧 <br />
+- Good at finding logical or visual bugs and fixing them 🔧 <br />

 <br />
 If you're looking for a cooperative & detail-oriented intern, I'm here for you! <br />